wmwang52/wmwang52/README.md

 Welcome to my GitHub profile!

-My name is William, and I'm a sophomore at the University of North Carolina at Chapel Hill studying Computer Science and Business Administration.
-I'm passionate about iOS development, Project management, and the wide range of disciplines I can use in Computer Science.
+My name is William, and I'm a sophomore at the University of North Carolina at Chapel Hill studying Computer Science and Statistics.
+I'm passionate about iOS development, Project management, and the wide range of disciplines I can leverage Computer Science for better.
 I am always eager to learn new technologies and programming languages.

 Feel free to explore some of my projects, and don't hesitate to contact me if you have any questions!